tasos-kakos/ms_thesis_hahm_ml/README.md

    chmod +x build_rvec_dict.sh
    ./build_rvec_dict.sh
 ```
-If build succeeds, the dictionary is ready tobe used by the ntuple dumpers!
+If build succeeds, the dictionary is ready to be used by the ntuple dumpers!

 ## Step 3: Sample Generation
 Detailed description of the sample generation process used, cannot be provided publicly due to being CERN property.